thymeflow/thymeflow/README.md

  Refer to the [configuration](#configuration) section for more details.
  - Run `docker-compose up`.
  - Open your browser at `http://localhost:4200`.

+To keep up-to-date with the latest version, run `docker-compose pull` then issue a `docker-compose restart`.

 ## Configuration